meta pixel code

 Where does Sand Law practice?

-We handle cases throughout the entire State of North Dakota.
+We handle cases throughout the entire State of North Dakota, from Williston to Fargo criminal defense..
 Sand Law PLLC has offices in:

 We are strategically located to serve you legal needs.
-Not only do we serve the exact areas where we have offices.
-We serve all of the areas around each office and across North Dakota.
+Not only do we serve the exact areas where we have offices, but we also serve all of the areas around each office and across North Dakota.

 Sand Law, PLLC represents North Dakotans in the following Courts: